sakaki91/Sakaki-AC-Linux-Guide/src/legacy_guide/README.md

 	$ rm -rf ~/.cache/winetricks

-Now, after deleting your game prefix, we will recreate it manually, yes... that's right.

-Using the following commands:

-	$ mkdir -p ~/.steam/steam/steamapps/compatdata/244210/pfx

-After creating the folders, we will store their path in the *__WINEPREFIX__* variable.
+## Installation
+First, go to your library and do:
+`[Library > Collections > Assetto Corsa > Properties > Compatibility > Proton 5.0-10]`

+Proton switching is still necessary (I'm looking for solutions to not depend on switching), change to Proton 5.0-10 in game properties, and type below:

+	$ steam steam://rungameid/244210

+Or if you use Flatpak it would be:

+	$ flatpak run --command=steam com.valvesoftware.Steam steam://rungameid/244210

+the game will crash silently without returning an error

+Now let's define the prefix (adapt it if yours is in a different location!) with:

 	$ export WINEPREFIX=~/.steam/steam/steamapps/compatdata/244210/pfx

-And now:
+This command is used to export and save the path in the __*WINEPREFIX*__ variable, so you don't need to repeat it several times.

+after this happens use the following command to clean up any loose dependencies on the prefix:

-	$ wineboot
+	$ winetricks annihilate

-With this, we created the basic structure of the "*Wine* directory and registry system".

-## New Guide

-After following the instructions above and preparing the prefix, we will install the dependencies and work around some DLL overlapping issues that Proton itself causes:
+then we will install the game dependencies below:

 	$ winetricks dotnet48

-	$ winetricks vcrun2019
+	$ winetricks vcrun2015

 	$ winetricks d3dcompiler_47

-And now we will select the prefix version for Windows 10:
+	$ winetricks dxvk

+Next, we'll use the winecfg below to set the version to Windows 10, without needing to open the winecfg window:

 	$ winecfg /v win10

-And lastly, we will inject the dwrite.dll so we can use CSP:
+Next, we will inject the dwrite.dll file so that it's possible to use CSP in the Content Manager.

 	$ wine reg add "HKEY_CURRENT_USER\Software\Wine\DllOverrides" /v dwrite /d native,builtin /f

-and now we will run:

-	$ steam steam://rungameid/244210

-Or if you use Steam Flatpak:

-	$ flatpak run --command=steam com.valvesoftware.Steam steam://rungameid/244210

-the game will crash silently without returning an error.
-Or if it mysteriously opens, close it and type one last command:

-	winetricks --force vcrun2015

-I've tested it several times, the installer usually doesn't open, but it returns a message in the terminal, and mysteriously the CSP starts working.
-I'm still investigating what exactly this could be.

-and if you use Proton GE in Steam Flatpak, you need to add support via flatpak using:
+If you use Proton GE in Steam Flatpak, you need to add support via flatpak using:

 	$ flatpak install com.valvesoftware.Steam.CompatibilityTool.Proton-GE